✓ Find the best offers on your Stays on 🏡 booking.com

-Hampi 2 day itinerary provided in this blog post is a good start to build your Hampi 2 day plan.
 If you are still wondering what to see in Hampi, I can tell you that I have traveled across the globe and I can confidently say I have never seen such a place before.
-You will come here trying to explore the remains of the lost civilization but instead you will lose yourself in the mystery called Hampi.
+You will visit Hampi trying to explore the remains of the lost civilization but instead you will lose yourself in its charm and mystery.

 The moment you arrive in Hampi it feels that you have stepped into another world, a world of fantasy straight from pages of Ice and Fire or Lord of the Rings.